seasoned-code/seasoned-code.github.io/_posts/2018-02-11-tomato-rice.md

 There is no website for this recipe since it came from a book!
 The recipe is called 'Tomato Rice' on page 190 from [Ultimate Vegetarian Recipes, Dempsey Parr Book published 2000, Copyright (C) Parragon 1999], mind my poor man's citation!

 ### Closing
+_Edit: 2018.08.26: I grossly overstated the olive oil and rice, I realized this after referring to it once_

 I had to make a number of substitutions with the recipe since I did not have all of the ingredients.
 For one, cumin instead of turmeric and I added mustard seeds as well since it called for onion seeds (I know not much of a similarity).
 Also, original recipe called for canned tomatoes and basmati rice, and I used fresh tomatoes and jasmine rice, respectfully.
 Overall, I felt it turned out really well.
 I used half the amount of chili powder, but I would recommend using the suggested of 1 tsp in the future.

 Enjoy!